emarsden/pgmacs/doc/src/quickstart.md

 ## Inserting, copying and deleting rows

-To insert a new row into a table, press `i` in the table buffer.
+To insert a new row into a table, press `+` in the table buffer.
 You will be prompted for the values of each column for which a default value is not specified, then the new row will be inserted.

-To delete the row at point, press `d` in a table buffer and confirm.
+To delete the row at point, press `<delete>` or `<backspace>` in a table buffer and confirm.
 Please note that this deletes in the PostgreSQL database, not only in the Emacs buffer.

 To copy/paste rows, press `k` to copy the row to the PGMacs kill buffer (this only copies, without deleting the row), then `y` to insert a new row with the same values.
 Any columns that have a